dreamside-digital/react-gsheets-timeline/README.md

 - The colors and icons representing the categories are configurable
 - Toggle the visibility of each category on the timeline
 - Option to add time interval markers markers to show the spacing of the events in the timeline
 - Timeline can be aligned to left, right, or center
 - Center alignment displays the y-axis in the center of the timeline, and alternates timeline categories on either side of the timeline
 - Categories can be configured individually to be on the left or right of the y-axis when the timeline is center-aligned
-- No inline styles - easy to override CSS to customize the appearance of the timeline
+- No inline styles - use default styling, use your own stylesheet, or override the default CSS

 **Known issues:**
 - Currently optimized for multi-year timelines.
 Events show up in chronological order down to the day, but time markers have a minimum interval of one year.